rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Portable cellos.  :short:sketch:music: `portale-cellos.md`

 1. Upgrading my class for the new Java. :joc:csed:sketch:long:teaching:  `csc207-new-java`

-1. Adding a new index.  :short:meta:
-About adding the language index.
-Perhaps about adding a meta index.
-(That probably requires updating the description of index-on-writing.)

-1. "a number of". :short:language: `a-number-of`

-1. Musing with a lousy connection.  :short:meta:

 1. The CS Commons.  `cs-commons`.  :grinnell:short: